-The faster a person ascends and the harder the person pushes themselves, the higher the chances of developing altitude sickness.
-This also increases the chances of developing a more severe form of altitude sickness.
+The faster a person ascends and pushes harder, the higher the chances of developing altitude sickness.
+This also increases the chances of developing more severe altitude sickness.

 New research is revealing the usefulness of Viagra in the treatment of altitude sickness, but no conclusions have been made.
 Following the advice listed below is the best way to avoid altitude sickness.

 - The only way to avoid altitude sickness is to ascend gradually.
 After ascending 3,000 meters (9,840 feet) or more, the basic rule of thumb is to not rise more than 300 meters (980 feet) every day.